Domoto (band): 2018–2021: "Topaz Love" and O Album

-2022: 25th Anniversary
+2022: 25th anniversary

-On March 16, 2022, KinKi Kids released their first single for their 25th anniversary celebration: "Koujundo Romance", with lyrics written by Takashi Matsumoto.
+On March 16, 2022, KinKi Kids released their first single for their 25th anniversary celebration: "Kōjundo Romance", with lyrics written by Takashi Matsumoto.
 The single became the 44th No.1 winning single for the duo.
 In commemoration of their 25th anniversary, an official YouTube channel for KinKi Kids was created, making the duo's music videos available on the streaming platform.
 On July 21, the music show LOVE LOVE Aishiteru hosted by KinKi Kids revived again, which also marked the last television appearance for the co-host Takuro Yoshida.
 The duo celebrated by performing their debut single "Garasu no Shōnen", featuring the special unit "Johnny's Seniors", consisting of SMAP's Takuya Kimura, 4TOPS' Shunsuke Kazama, and Toma Ikuta back dancing for KinKi Kids.
 With the release of the No.1 winning single "Amazing Love" on July 21, 2022, the total sales of KinKi Kids' single exceeds 20 million.

 2024: Tsuyoshi's departure from Starto and name change

-On February 22, 2024, Tsuyoshi Domoto announced via the fan club site that he would be leaving the agency on March 31, mentioning it later on his radio program "Domoto Tsuyoshi to Fashion and Music Book", One of the reasons for seeking his independence was his health, with priority for his hearing.
+On February 22, 2024, Tsuyoshi Domoto announced via the fan club site that he would be leaving the agency on March 31, mentioning it later on his radio program "Domoto Tsuyoshi to Fashion and Music Book", One of the reasons for seeking his independence was his health, especially his hearing.
 He also announced it in his Instagram, after deleting all his previous posts.
 "Regarding my personal activities, I have decided to terminate my contract with my agency on March 31, 2024 at the time of renewal and move on to a new field of life.
 I felt that I needed to make a big change in my environment in order to continue my life as an artist", is part of the message he shared.
 Regarding the activities of Kinki Kids and his relationship with Koichi, he said on the program "Kinki Kids donnamonya" that they had been talking about the ways to continue working together, so disbanding was not an option.
 About the fans, Tsuyoshi stated: "There will be new forms between us and our fans.
 I don't think it's a problem if something changes.
 I think there's a future that we can walk towards because we're all part of it".
 Koichi Domoto had also shared his feelings about his partner's decision, saying that KinKi Kids would continue activities while taking Tsuyoshi's solo activities decision and health into consideration.

 On November 11, 2024, a new concert tour was announced.
 With only four performances, "KinKi Kids Concert 2024-2025 DOMOTO" welcomes the new year in Kyocera Dome (Osaka) (December 31, January 1, 2025) and Tokyo Dome (January 12 and 13, 2025), in their first group concerts after Tsuyoshi's departure from the agency.
 In the venue, during a live stream, the group announced its official name change to "Domoto", which will take effect during the summer of 2025 with their fourth compilation album planned to be released around the same time which would mark their last release as KinKi Kids.